Researcher Auth Service Initiative

 NIH RAS is advancing data infrastructure and ecosystem goals as defined in the NIH Strategic Plan for Data Science by leveraging appropriate policies that promote stewardship and sustainability, including the Global Alliance for Genomics and Health (GA4GH) and OpenID standards for integration of researcher-focused applications and data repositories over the OpenID Connect (OIDC) platform.
 By offering a cloud-based, centralized authentication, authorization, and audit logging service (see diagram), NIH RAS is enhancing the overall security posture of the NIH data ecosystem.
 With RAS, NIH-supported data systems delegate important identity and access controls to this central NIH service – NIH RAS.
 For researchers working in the NIH data ecosystem, NIH RAS provides a single sign-on (SSO) experience that enhances the user experience when searching for and accessing NIH’s open and controlled data assets.

-NIH RAS currently offers the following identity providers (IdPs) for users to log in and access NIH data systems:
+Here are the identity providers (IdPs) NIH RAS currently offers for users to utilize through RAS as a broker to log in and access NIH data systems.

 NIH-supported systems interested in onboarding to the NIH RAS service should visit the NIH RAS Service Offerings website for more information and contact information.